Gerkinfeltser/image-metadata-display/README.md

 That's it!
 ExifTool is now bundled with the extension for all platforms - no additional setup required.

+**Updates**: This extension is distributed exclusively through VS Code Marketplace.
+All future updates will be delivered automatically through the VS Code extension updater.

 > **Note for macOS/Linux users**: Sorry about the ~20MB download size!
 The extension bundles ExifTool binaries for all platforms to ensure it works out of the box everywhere.
 Your patience with the extra bytes is appreciated. 🙏

 ## Usage